WWOOF Australia has added new and improved search pages available at

 Gender: Male

-Skills I Want to Learn: Organic Practices, Animal Care, Natural building methods, Handyman
+Skills I Want to Learn: Organic Practices, Permaculture/Biodynamics, Gardening, Animal Care, Dairy, Wild food foraging, Fermenting food, Wine making

 WWOOF Australia acknowledges the Traditional owners of the land on which we work.
 We honour the ongoing cultural & spiritual connections, heritage, customs & beliefs of Aboriginal people & pay respect to Elders past, present and emerging.